hbatistuzzo/Diamonds_regression/README.md

 ---

 ## Steps

-1 - Price predicted as the mean of prices from diamonds.csv(3980)
+1 - Price predicted as the mean of prices from `diamonds.csv`(3980)

-2 - Price predicted using carat as the only variable from diamonds.csv(1605)
+2 - Price predicted using carat as the only variable from `diamonds.csv`(1605)

-3 - Price predicted using carat and depth variables from diamonds.csv(1598)
+3 - Price predicted using carat and depth variables from `diamonds.csv`(1598)

-4 - Price predicted using carat and table variables from diamonds.csv(1595)
+4 - Price predicted using carat and table variables from `diamonds.csv`(1595)

-5 - Price predicted using carat,table and depth variables from diamonds.csv(1583)
+5 - Price predicted using carat, table and depth variables from `diamonds.csv`(1583)

-6 - Price predicted using carat,table,depth and clarity variables from diamonds.csv(1217); Cut does not seen to influence the model
+6 - Price predicted using carat, table, depth and clarity variables from `diamonds.csv`(1217); Cut does not seen to influence the model

-7 - Price predicted using carat,table,depth, clarity and color variables from diamonds.csv(987); Cut does not seen to influence the model
+7 - Price predicted using carat, table, depth, clarity and color variables from `diamonds.csv`(987); Cut does not seen to influence the model

 8 - Price predicted using carat,table,depth,x, clarity and color variables from diamonds.csv(709); Cut does not seen to influence the model